LeeMoriya/Expedition/README.md

 There are five types of challenges in Expedition mode:

 - Pearls: Challenges related to pearl collecting.
-- Combat: Kill the specified amount of a certain creature.
+- Combat: Challenges involving creature slaying.
 - Echo: Encounter the specified Echo.
 - Achievement: Earn the specified achievement.
 - Miscellaneous: Challenges that don't fit in other categories